When to Replace Your Water Heater

 Is it time to replace your water heater?
 Aramendia Plumbing, Heating and Air is here with a few signals to look for when choosing whether it’s time to buy a new water heating system.

-If your water heater receives routine maintenance, you can expect it to operate around 10 years, depending on the number of people living in your home.
-When your water heater reaches 10 years, it’s likely time to seriously think about replacement, especially before a leak happens.
+If your water heater gets routine maintenance, you can expect it to operate around ten years, depending on the number of people living in your home.
+Once your water heater hits 10 years, it’s likely time to seriously think about replacement, especially before a leak happens.

-If the water from your water heater (hot side pipes) is coming out rusty, it could be a sign that your water heater is rusting on the inside.
+If the water from your water heater (hot side pipes) is coming out rusty, it could be a signal that your water heater is rusting on the inside.
 This could cause a leak, not to mention impure water.
-Contact an expert plumber to have them determine if your water heater system is getting ready to give out.
+Contact an expert plumber to have them determine if your water heater system is getting ready to fail on you.

-Booming or thumping sounds coming from your water heater can be a signal that deposit has built up on the foundation of the tank.
+Booming or thumping sounds coming from your water heater can be a signal that sediment has built up on the foundation of the tank.
 This means your water heater will be less efficient and will have to use more gas or electricity to heat your water, creating higher water heating bills.
-It also means that the excess time spent heating your water could result in more damage on your tank, possibly generating cracks or leaks.
+It also means that the extra time spent heating your water could result in more damage on your tank, leading to cracks or leaks.